ngageoint/opensphere/docs/getting_started.rst

 - Node 6+ and npm
 - Yarn_
 - Python
+- Sphinx (optional, used to generate these docs)
 - POSIX-compatible shell environment

   - Along with ``cat``, ``cp``, ``echo``, ``grep``, ``perl``, ``xargs``